How Seattle Small Businesses Fix Bookkeeping Mistakes: A 90-Day Recovery Plan (2026)

-Bookkeeping mistakes rarely announce themselves loudly.
+Bookkeeping is the mistakes rarely announce themselves loudly.

-They accumulate miscategorized transactions, unreconciled accounts, unpaid sales tax, and unclear liabilities until one day the business owner realizes something feels off.
+They accumulate the miscategorized transactions, unreconciled accounts, unpaid sales tax, unclear liabilities until one day the business owner realizes something feels off.
 Cash flow tightens.
 Tax notices arrive.
 The CPA requests cleanup.
 Growth slows because confidence in the numbers disappears.

 For Seattle small businesses operating in a high-cost, highly regulated environment, bookkeeping mistakes compound faster than most owners expect.